mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 each contain 60 low berths each plus a small ready area, cargo stowage and a medical bay.
-The central one is has 40 low berths and a double-sized medical bay that serves as a trauma centre when the vessel is supporting groundside operations.
+The central one is has 40 low berths and a double-sized medical bay that serves as a trauma center when the vessel is supporting groundside operations.
 Forward of this are training areas, a barracks capable of transporting a platoon-sized unit and an extensive armory/workshop